 That’s what happens naturally in the English language.
 For example, it used to be “Google Adwords” was searched more than “Google Ads”.
 Now because of Google’s rebrand, “Google Ads’ is searched more than “Google Adwords”.

-You need to keep up with the trends on your keywords.
+You need to keep up with the trends in your keywords.

-A product page must have words and description.
+A product page must have words and descriptions.

 The more words in the description you have the better because this means you can put in more synonyms, LSIs, and secondary keywords without it being too dense.